By Steven Meier

 A Baker’s cyst is a condition where joint fluid builds up behind the knee and causes a lump, or bump behind the knee.
 Excessive swelling of the knee causes this to happen, as the swelling increases the internal pressure of the knee and pushes fluid out of the joint into the space behind the knee.
 Baker’s cysts are painful, and this pain tends to worsen when patients in Los Angeles are active or fully flexing and/or extending the joint.

 Sometimes a Baker’s cyst will cause no pain, and the patient in Los Angeles might not even know there is a Baker’s cyst behind their knee.
 However, most people with Baker’s cysts will experience some combination of the following symptoms, which may worsen over time due to activity or prolonged standing:

 - Knee pain

 - Swelling behind the knee, and sometimes, in the lower leg

 You should talk to your doctor or an orthopedic specialist if you notice a swollen bump or experience pain and swelling in the area behind your knee.
 There is a possibility that a bump behind your knee is a sign of a more serious condition and not just a fluid-filled cyst.
-You might need knee treatment to fix the problem.
+You might need arthroscopic knee surgery to fix the problem.

 What Causes a Baker’s Cyst?

 Also referred to as a popliteal cyst, Baker’s cysts are usually linked to a problem within the knee joint.
 These joint conditions can sometimes lead to an excess of fluid in the knee, which in turn can lead to a Baker’s cyst.
 Some conditions that have been known to cause Baker’s cysts include:

 The reason Baker’s cysts develop is a result of the presence of a lubricating fluid known as synovial fluid within the knee.
 Like motor oil in a car engine, synovial fluid helps reduce friction in the knee joint and allows the lower leg to move smoothly.
 When too much of this fluid builds up in the back of the joint (usually within the popliteal bursa), a Baker’s cyst can form.